© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Iron Age promontory fort in Castlehill Wood is a scheduled monument protected by Historic England under reference 1017997.
 View the official record →

-Castlehill Wood is a Iron Age promontory fort situated in Surrey, England.
+Castlehill Wood promontory fort is an Iron Age defensive earthwork located in Surrey, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017997.

 Iron Age promontory fort in Castlehill Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017997.